 Growing cane next to the World Heritage-listed Great Barrier Reef, within some of the most variable climatic conditions in the world, means the Queensland sugarcane industry has developed a culture of innovation and continual improvement.

 CANEGROWERS argues that the reef regulations should be repealed as they turn crop management guidelines into black and white rules, reducing a grower's capacity and motivation to adapt and innovate.

 CANEGROWERS believes that Smartcane BMP, and its focus on continual improvement, is the better approach for growers focussed on productivity, profitability and sustainability.

 A CANEGROWERS analysis of the underlying intent of the Federal and Queensland government programs and policies for Reef water quality has found they risk an economic cost of $1.3 billion over ten years by pushing nitrogen use below industry best practice.
 Read more here.

-CANEGROWERS is demanding the Federal and Queensland governments engage with industry to undertake an urgent review of their Reef Water Quality Improvement Plan and the Paddock to Reef and Report Card programs which purport to assess progress towards water quality targets.
+CANEGROWERS advocated for a review of their Reef Water Quality Improvement Plan and the Paddock to Reef and Report Card programs which purport to assess progress towards water quality targets.
 The Federal and Queensland governments have agreed.
 At the very least, CANEGROWERS is calling for targets for industry that match best practice as described by Smartcane BMP and not require growers' businesses to become economically unviable.